-The critique leads to the following assertion: Based on the results provided by the team of Jerzy Gšssowski before the genetic research, it was not possible to have grounds to assert that the grave of Nicolaus Copernicus had been discovered with a probability of 97% or higher.
-Therefore, this research should be continued, in order to increase the strength of the argumentation and obtain new evidence.
+The following assertion results from the presented criticism: Based on the results provided by the team of Jerzy Gšssowski, it is not possible to reasonably claim that the grave of Nicolaus Copernicus was discovered.
+Therefore, this research should be continued in order to increase the strength of the argument and obtain new evidence.

 On the defectiveness of the

 argument for the finality of the discovery of the remains of Nicolaus